History of Delaware County and Muncie, Indiana

 Following the American Civil War the county experienced an economic boom caused by the discovery of natural gas, which spurred rapid industrial growth in the surrounding area.

-The first discovery of natural gas in Indiana occurred in 1876 in the town of Eaton.
-A company was drilling in search of coal, and when they had reaching a depth of six-hundred feet, there was a loud noise and foul smelling fumes began coming from the well.
+The first discovery of natural gas in Indiana occurred in 1876 near Eaton.
+A company was drilling in search of coal, and when they had reached a depth of six-hundred feet, there was a loud noise and foul-smelling fumes came from the well.
 After a brief investigation, it was decided they had breached the ceiling of Hell, and the hole was quickly filled in.
 In 1884, when natural gas was discovered in nearby Ohio, people recalled the incident.
 They returned to the spot and opened Indiana's first natural gas well.
-The gas was so abundant and strong that when the well was lit, the flames could be see from Muncie.
+The gas was so abundant and strong that when the well was lit, the flames could be seen from Muncie.

 Geography